27Apoorva/TheRoboticsBlogger/_posts/2023-06-26-VS-Code-ROS-Configurations.md

 <!--excerpt.start-->
 <p style="margin: 20px 3rem;">
 In the <a href="https://www.theroboticsspace.com/blog/VS-Code-ROS-Extensions/">previous blog</a>, I shared my experience of using VS Code Extensions for ROS development.
-I also discussed some missing functionalities in the VS Code ROS extension, especially the lack of rosbag interface and debug configurations for unit tests.
+I also discussed some missing functionalities in the VS Code ROS extension, especially the lack of rosbag interface.
 Well, I dig deeper and figured out the process of creating custom configurations to perform various tasks, including playing rosbags.
 </p>
 <!--excerpt.end-->